idget/SystematicVersioning/JSON versioning.md

 #### MAJOR
 A major change would include new required data.
 Any changes where the client needs to make changes would be considered a major change.
 #### PRE-RELEASE
-Changes that are being tested before being utilized this would live in Meijer's INT environment.
-Versions will be have a suffix of .alpha.x
+Changes that are being tested.
+Versions will be have an additional version as a suffix ex. v1.0.1.1 = beta release 1

 ## Nuget package implementation
 A Nuget package for each type of schema will needed to support model/schema changes

-Will include:

 - **Models**

-    Models will include all data for the specified schema version the nuget package is for.
+    Models will include all data for the specified schema version the Nuget package is for.
 The schema will be used for model verification I.E. no required field annotations
 - **Helper libraries**

     Parsing functions
 - **Schema validation**

-    Parsed json will be automatically checked against the schema
+    Json input can be validated against the schema
 - **Access to schema file through blob storage**

-    The schema blob will be downloaded on startup the nuget package will expose the schema in a public field.
+    The schema blob will be downloaded on startup the Nuget package will expose the schema in a public field.
 A method will be included for http requests.

     when serializing to model use the schema to validate no more [required]

-    the version of the schema would be set during release. for example 2 devs working on the schema they should not decide the version

-    how do we deal with schema changes in the 3 environments. schema needs to be fully deployed before dev starts
 - **Management of deployment environment**

-    The nuget package will be environment aware. when running in pre production environments the pre-release versions of the schema will be used if the specified schema version has not been fully completed aka in prod.
+    The Nuget package will be environment aware. when running in pre production environments the pre-release versions of the schema will be used if the specified schema version has not been fully completed aka in prod.

 ## Schema Deployment